It isn't smart

 In Full Bloom?
 It can take decades to build a writing business.
 Commercial value increases with each purchase.
 Books can float in cyberspace, while writers build opportunities.
 Writing often is done at night or on weekends.

 Basic Instinct?
 Self-published writers typically sell about 250 books.
 They must reach beyond their own networks for word-of-mouth promotion.
-Sales of 2,500 books may defray startup costs, but not earn agent representation.
+Sales of 2,500 books may defray startup costs.
+Agent representation needs volume.

 Short Cut?
 Buying books for give-aways is not a sound business practice.
-People rarely value things that are free.
+People rarely value free things.
 Writers should order their books for sale or to test sales reports, turnaround times and quality control.

 Perpetual?
 Self-publishing continues to carry stigma.
 Sales of 7,500 books may lure mainstream publishers.
 This level indicates professional editing and publishing standards are met.
 One in a million authors win sales battles.

 VA-VA-VOOM Service?
 Design and editorial services are labor-intensive.
-As Amazon experienced, writer hand holding may prove to be unprofitable to providers.
-Amazon profits from the international book-selling business.
+As Amazon may have experienced, writer hand holding can be unprofitable.
+Their international book-selling business likely remains profitable.

 Calling the Shots?
 Publishers make profits from books selling by thousands.
 Bulk orders are filled on offset presses with focus on the fewest possible titles.
 Printers cut corners or under-report sales of small-volume accounts.